Pecnut/course-intro-to-matlab/README.md

 Join in:

-* Change `myfunction.m` so that the core functionality reads:
+* Create `stepfunction.m` so that the core functionality reads:
 ```
 if x > 0
   y = 1;